ATOC 4815/5815

 Practice

-Lab: Conservation in Practice
+Lab: Conservation in Practice — Task 1

 ~25 minutes.
 Work in pairs.
+Submit by pushing your notebook to GitHub.

-Task 1 (8 min) — Quantify the bilinear error:
+Task 1 (8 min) — Quantify the bilinear error

 2. Regrid to 1° using bilinear interpolation